 Step Three

-Begin your graduate application to the Doctor of Public Health (DrPH) program from the University of Toronto, School of Graduate Studies website.
-The School of Graduate Studies (SGS) is the central location for graduate applications at the university.
+If you are shortlisted for the Mastercard Foundation Doctoral Scholarship, you will be invited to complete a program application to the Doctor of Public Health (DrPH) program from the University of Toronto, Dalla Lana School of Public Health, which is due by November 22, 2024.
 The Dalla Lana School of Public Health will inform you as to the specific requirements of their department and provide you with subsequent dates for the submission of supplementary information.
 This is an online process that will require you to upload documents to your application.
 Please follow specifically the instructions once you receive them.

 Please direct any questions to the University of Toronto’s Dalla Lana School of Public Health: globalhealth.dlsph@utoronto.ca.